Trump fights fake news with 'awards' for 'most dishonest & corrupt media'

 President Trump taunted the media Tuesday night with a mysterious announcement of “the most dishonest & corrupt media awards.”

 “I will be announcing THE MOST DISHONEST & CORRUPT MEDIA AWARDS OF THE YEAR on Monday at 5:00 o’clock,” Trump tweeted, without specifying if the event would take place in the morning or the afternoon.
-“Subjects will cover Dishonesty & Bad Reporting in various categories from the Fake New Media.
+“Subjects will cover Dishonesty & Bad Reporting in various categories from the Fake News Media.
 Stay tuned!”

 The tweet was the latest shot in a longstanding battle between the president and what he’s derided as the “fake news media.”
 Based on his past comments, it's clear who could get nominated for the new “awards.”